 Sandy Hook Promise’s Know the Signs programs and bipartisan policies are rooted in student well-being and effective school safety methods.
-Which is why we celebrate recent developments like President Biden’s executive order to help stop gun violence.
+Which is why we celebrate developments like President Biden’s 2023 executive order to help stop gun violence and the creation of the White House’s Office of Gun Violence Prevention.
 This commitment to student and school safety strengthens our mission: to educate and empower youth and adults to prevent violence in schools, homes, and communities.

 So, what should students and the Trusted Adults in their lives be doing to support these efforts in local communities?
-The Sandy Hook Promise Action Fund hosted “The State of Student Safety” webinar.
+The Sandy Hook Promise Action Fund hosted “The State of Student Safety” webinar on March 8, 2024, the day after President Biden’s 2024 State of the Union speech.
 Altogether, it spotlighted our historical progress and where current school safety efforts stand.
 Significantly, it empowered focus on where the effort toward student and school safety is going with your incredible support.

 Watch the State of Student Safety Webinar